 Menendez-Alarcon, Antonio V. and Novak, Katherine B. 2010.
 “Latin American Immigrants in Indianapolis: Perceptions of Prejudice and Discrimination.”
 Latino Studies.
 8:93-120.

 Alex Roehrkasse is an Assistant Professor of Sociology and Criminology.
-He is also a faculty affiliate in the Race, Gender, and Sexuality Studies program.
+He is faculty fellow at the Desmond Tutu Peace Lab and a faculty affiliate in the Race, Gender, and Sexuality Studies and Peace and Conflict Studies programs.

 Alex teaches courses on introductory sociology, sociological theory, research methods, social statistics, victimization, incarceration and inequality, and prison abolition, among others.